The surprising link between alopecia and the gut

 If you look at alopecia and hair loss within the context of an auto-immune condition that is most likely triggered by faulty digestion, then anything that can support healthy digestion and reduce the burden on the immune system could be beneficial.
 I would usually recommend that clients of mine, with an auto-immune condition, remove the most common allergens from their diet, which includes all grains and all dairy products.
 Additionally, they should try to manage their stress levels wherever possible.

 The strain that ‘The Food Hospital’ programme looked at was a strain of Bifidobacterium infantis that has been trialled specifically on IBS.
 This strain has been found to reduce certain pro-inflammatory markers such as Interleukin 12 and C-reactive protein, whilst modulating the immune system.
 Whilst the programme focused on this one specific strain, it's important to mention that there are other probiotic strains on the market that have been clinically trialled and proven to be effective for IBS.
-To read more about them, you may wish to read our FAQ: which probiotics are for IBS?
+To read more about them, you may wish to read our FAQ in the Probiotics Learning Lab: which probiotics are for IBS?

 Additionally, there are other strains of probiotic bacteria that appear to reduce stress and anxiety levels.
 For people with alopecia, breaking the stress cycle could be a useful therapeutic approach.
-Specific probiotics for anxiety was covered in the following blog post: Psychobiotics: just a fad or here to stay?
+Specific probiotics for anxiety was covered in the following blog post, also over in the Probiotics Learning Lab: Psychobiotics: just a fad or here to stay?

 I don't think that we are anywhere near the stage when we can categorically say that probiotics help with alopecia, however I do think that given the link between auto-immune conditions and poor digestion, it could certainly be a sensible option to consider.
 At the end of the day, normalising gut flora certainly wouldn't do any harm, and as in the case of Rhianna, it could do the world of good.
 Anyone that watched the programme will know that Rhianna's results were spectacular with considerable hair re-growth, alongside a reduction in IBS symptoms.